section-engineering-education/engineering-education/articles/how-to-implement-dark-mode-in-android-studio/index.md

   - url: /engineering-education/how-to-implement-dark-mode-in-android-studio/hero.jpg
     alt: Dark mode example image
 ---
-In the recent past, there has been a lot of excitement in regards to dark mode.
+In the recent past, there has been a lot of excitement regarding dark mode.
 Users can change the entire look and feel of their application with a click of a button.
 Numerous developers and huge companies such as Google, Facebook, and Twitter have already implemented this feature in their applications.
 <!--more-->
 ### Introduction
 The dark mode feature does not need any significant explanation.
 It's highly likely that you have already used dark mode on your phone or computer at one point.
 So, we can simply define dark mode as a setting that changes the overall color of your application to black.
 The dark mode is supported by both mobile and web applications.

 Many applications on the Google Play Store are already equipped with this feature.
 There are even rumors that enabling dark mode helps prolong battery life.
 Furthermore, it improves the visual appeal of the app, especially for those users with eye problems.

 ### Goal
 To incorporate the dark mode feature into an Android Application using Kotlin.

 ### Prerequisites
 This tutorial is suitable for intermediate learners.
 Therefore, you must be familiar with the Kotlin programming language, as well as the file or project structure in Android studio.

-When it comes to programs, you need Android Studio installed on your computer.
-Having a physical android device is also recommended.
-This is because will test the application on our phones.
+When it comes to programs, you will need Android Studio installed on your computer.
+Having a physical Android device is also recommended.
+This is because we will test the application on our phones.

-### Creating the Project
+### Creating the project
 Open Android Studio and create a new project.
 You can give it any name.
 In my case, the project is called `darkmode`.
 Then, select an Empty Activity and proceed to the next screen.

 >In this window, ensure that you set the minimum SDK as API 21 OR Lollipop.
 You can then click finish and wait for the project to be set up.
 This usually takes a few minutes depending on your internet connection.
->Note that we do not need to install any other dependencies for this tutorial.
+>Note: That we do not need to install any other dependencies for this tutorial.

 ### Creating the attrs.xml file
 We need to declare our color attributes in an `attrs.xml` file.
 We will later access our settings from this file rather than the default `colors.xml`.